 Seeing Beyond Black and White

 After watching Blancanieves, a black and white Spanish film, I was familiarised with the #magnificence of #Spanish fantasist cinema (think Del Toro’s Pan’s Labyrinth).
 Stellar #cinematography accompanying a profound performance led me to rave about the film to friends.
 However, entirely unaware of the film’s existence, I looked the film up online for them.
-It was then my turn to be surprised as Blancanieves came up as a 2012 film; the UK release date was almost a year after the Spanish one, and released on a much smaller scale.
+It was then my turn to be surprised as Blancanieves came up as a 2012 film; the UK release date was almost a year after the Spanish and was released on a much smaller scale.

 It is seemingly apparent that the UK does not have a high demand for foreign language films.
 Are the subtitles a turn off?
 Is the #cultural barrier larger than its linguistic counterpart?
 There is weak appeal in watching these films, yet cinemas in non-English speaking nations are crammed with #American blockbusters and #British gems.

 Yes, occasionally an exception sneaks through the cracks, as seen in #Academy Award winning film The Artist.
-Nevertheless, with rising film industries from all over the world – it’s worth noting critically-raved about #Iranian films coming out – once in a while it’s important to invest in a film that breaks the protocol and with that, the language barriers.
+Nevertheless, with rising film industries from all over the world – it’s worth noting critically-raved about #Iranian films coming out.
+Once in a while it’s important to invest in a film that breaks the protocol and with that, the language barriers.